smearle/autoverse/README.md

 # Notes

-Because jax allocates gpu memory in advance, making `total_timesteps` too large will cause an out-of-memory error.
+- Because jax allocates gpu memory in advance, making `total_timesteps` too large will cause an out-of-memory error.
 However, complete jobs can be resumed with increased `total_timesteps` where jax will only allocate the difference between completed and pending timesteps in advance.

+- Looks like certain rules can be applied every turn in the same spot.
+Must be because a rotation (subrule) of this rule is overwriting itself?
+We are applying rules and subrules in parallel with `vmap`.
+I guess this is not a bug, they could overwrite each other in a different way if we were to apply the (subrules) sequentially...

 # TODO: